Shrek53/opencv_face_recognition/readme.md

 In the opencv window
 _Hit [SPACE] for taking pictures
 Hit [ESC] to end
-Put images in the correctly named folder_
+Images will be automatically putted in the correctly named folder

 **Extract Embadding from images**
 ```bash